Why is a Cracked Heat Exchanger Dangerous?

 What Do Heat Exchangers Do?

 Furnaces contain heat exchangers, which are designed to receive heat created by combustion and transfer it to the air.
 As the heating process occurs, combustion heats the metal of your heat exchanger.
 When air passes over the heat exchanger, it absorbs the warmth.
-Warmed air moves into your home with the help of the blower.
-High-efficiency furnaces sometimes contain two heat exchangers, which uses combustion waste to add more heat, resulting in a higher amount of usable heat from the energy consumed.
+Warm air moves into your home with the help of the blower.
+High-efficiency furnaces sometimes contain two heat exchangers, which use combustion waste to add more heat, resulting in a higher amount of usable heat from the energy consumed.

 What Causes Cracked Heat Exchangers?